shadow-1310/obsedian_notes/Computer Networking.md

 	- 32 bit, dotted decimal
 	- class A - 1st bit is 0 in prefix
 		- total 2^31 addresses
+		- first octet is for network
+		- rest 24 bits are for host
 		- total 2^7 (= 128) networks
 			- first and last are not given to any org
 			- i.e used networks are 128-2=126